a-church/a-church/README.md

 - [ ] Broad Scope
   - [ ] Learn C++
   - [ ] Learn Comprehensive LaTeX
+    - [X] I've written a couple papers in LaTeX at this point, but nothing super formal.
+A lot of it was copy-pasting whatever setup I needed, so document classes and BibTeX citations are still beyond my understanding.
   - [ ] Learn SystemVerilog
   - [ ] Learn data structures and algorithms
   - [ ] Learn CSS and FINALLY make a good website